 Reappointments of Adjunct faculty at the same rank or at a different rank must be reviewed in the same manner as other faculty appointments.
 Changing the rank upward will require full appointment review by peers but will not involve a "promotion" process since each year's appointment is considered essentially as a new appointment.

 This series is effective immediately, may be utilized by all units, and appointments may be delegated to the Chancellor or designee.

 Research and training facilites available to the TCBES students can be found on the Support page of the TCBES website

 The following process is in place to address concerns if questions exist about faculty adhering to the Code of Conduct:

-1) A student, staff, or faculty member should first discuss the concern(s) with the TCBES Director; 2) The TCBES Director will be obligated to bring the concern(s) to the TCBES Executive Committee, to ensure that the issue is not ignored; and 3) The TCBES Executive Committee will discuss the issue and make a recommendation for action.
+The TCBES Executive Committee will discuss the issue and make a recommendation for action.
 The recommendation must be agreed upon by a majority of the TCBES Executive Committee members.
-The recommendation will be forwarded on the Graduate Council and/or the upper University of Hawaii at Hilo administration via proper channels (Dean, VCAA, Chancellor).
+The recommendation will be forwarded on the Graduate Council and/or the upper University of Hawaiʻi at Hilo administration via proper channels (Dean, VCAA, Chancellor).

 From the Responsibilities and Commitments document:

 To be considered part of TCBES you must either serve as primary advisor to Master’s student(s) OR be active in a combination (two or more) of the different types of activities within a 3-yr period.
 Data will be self-reported annually on a form that will be provided to each faculty member (not yet developed).
 These activities are:

 Teaching at the graduate (600) level) or at the 400/600 level (dual listed).

 Serving on graduate student thesis committees.